Art

 3. Gradients

-Try this wet-on-wet watercolor painting idea by wetting your paper first, then picking up two related colors — blue and teal, for example — and adding them to the paper, dark to light.
+Try this wet-on-wet watercolor painting idea by wetting your paper first, then picking up two related colors — blue and teal, for example — moving from dark to light.
 Add other colors and spread them together to see how they interact.

 4. Geometric Shapes

 These are great watercolor painting ideas for testing brush pressure.
-Create a shape using water first, then add some color and see what happens.
+Paint a shape using water first, then drop in color and watch how it fills the space.

 Or try loading your brush with paint and applying color directly to dry paper.
-You’ll start to see how watercolors work in both modes.
+Switching between the two helps you understand how water changes the feel of every stroke.

 5. Layered Colors